dlsc-software-consulting-gmbh/WorkbenchFX/README.md

 Nr. | Component           | Description
 --- | ------------------- | -----------
- _  | `WorkbenchModule`   | The complete workbench application consists of one or multiple modules.
-It contains a title, an icon and the content to be displayed in the `Workbench`.
-It represents your *views* mentioned in chapter [What is WorkbenchFX?](#what-is-workbenchfx)
+ _  | `WorkbenchModule`   | A workbench consists of multiple modules.
+It contains a title, an icon and the content to be displayed in the workbench.
+It represents the *views* mentioned in chapter [What is WorkbenchFX?](#what-is-workbenchfx)
  2  | `Tile`              | For each `WorkbenchModule` a `Tile` will be created.
 Clicking on the `Tile` opens the corresponding module
  3  | `Tab`               | A `Tab` will be displayed for each open module.
 Clicking on a `Tab` opens and shows the corresponding module.
 Pressing the `x` button closes the module
- 4  | `TabBar`            | The upper section of the window, where the `Tab`s of the current open modules are displayed.
-On the right end of the bar, the `Add button` is displayed
- 5  | `Add button`        | The button used to open a new module.
+ 4  | `TabBar`            | The upper section of the window, where the `Tab`s of the current open modules are displayed 5  | `Add button`        | The button used to open a new module.
 It opens an overview of all available modules 6  | `AddModulePage`     | Stores all the `Page`s on which the `Tile`s are displayed 7  | `Page`              | When more modules are loaded than defined in the `modulesPerPage()` attribute, the `Workbench` creates multiple `Page`s on which the `Tile`s are displayed